pnp/powershell/documentation/New-PnPSite.md

 ```

 ### -Owners
-One or more owners to specify for the site.
-Defaults to the current user.
-Required if you use an app-only connection.
+Specifies one or more users with full access on the site and owner permissions on the corresponding Microsoft 365 Group.
+Can be used when Team Site is being created.
+Requires user object.
+If this parameter is skipped or a group object is provided, the user running New-PnPSite command will be set as a site owner.
+Required in case of the app-only connection.

 ```yaml
 Type: String[]